 This is what we’re talking about.
 You probably don’t eat a lot of garlic confit, do you?
 You should, it’s amazing.
 Mix 4 kinds of cheese and some baby arugula and now you’re talking.
 Good job Food and Style.

 Cheese and pumpkin and apples, this sandwich feels like autumn.

 Another example of an elevated grilled cheese.
 Sure you could put just bacon on grilled cheese and it would be great.
-But if you make a bacon jam it sounds cooler and its a different taste.
+But if you make a bacon jam, it sounds cooler, and it’s a distinct taste.

-Gimme Delicious decided to make a chipotle chicken grilled cheese.
+Gimme Delicious made a chipotle chicken grilled cheese.
 Spend a little more time and make a sandwich better.

 The Grown-Up Grilled Cheese

 A healthier version?
 Is such a thing even possible?
 I never even considered it, but Modern Honey did.